-A service pack is a collection of updates released on a periodic basis to resolve software issues and to enhance software performance.
-Each service pack contains a cumulative set of hotfixes that were released after the previous service pack version.
+A service pack is a collection of new features, enhancements to existing features, and enhancements for product stabilization.
+Each service pack also contains a cumulative set of hotfix packs (see below) that were released after the previous service pack version.
 Service packs are available in a 90-day cycle.
 Every service pack undergoes full regression testing prior to release.

-We fully support customers on the five most recent service packs.
+Commvault fully supports customers on the five most recent service packs.
 For more information on the service pack lifecycle support policy, see Obsolescence Policy.

 Note: You are not required to have the latest service pack installed in order to raise or escalate a Ticket Request (TR) with Customer Support.
 In some cases, Customer Support might request that you install the latest service pack if the service pack contains a fix, or if it helps in the diagnostic process.